Top places to stay in Douro Valley

 The bedrooms combine traditional elements with all the amenities of a romantic luxury hotel.
 Upon arrival, you’ll be welcomed with a bottle of a Fonseca’s Port wine, accompanied by dried nuts – how delicious!

 Located at the heart of the Douro Valley in Pinhão, the Vintage House Hotel is perfect for those who want to go for a boat ride or visit several vineyards in the Douro Valley without the need to drive much.

 How to get there: take the train to Pinhão.
-The Vintage House Hotel is a 1 min walking distance.
+The Vintage House Hotel is a 3 minutes walking distance.